-We have audited Pacifica School District's compliance with the types of compliance requirements described in OMB Compliance Supplement that could have a direct and material effect on each of Pacifica School District's major federal programs for the year ended June 30, 2021.
-Pacifica School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Pacifica School District's (the District) compliance with the types of compliance requirements described in OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2022.
+The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.